Everest Helicopter Tour 2026

 Your Questions, Answered

-What should I wear for the Everest Base Camp helicopter tour?
+What should I wear for the Everest helicopter tour?

 To stay warm, it’s essential to dress in layers.
 It’s recommended to wear a thermal base layer, a fleece or down jacket, and a waterproof outer layer.
 You can also bring gloves, sunglasses, and a warm hat to protect yourself from the cold and sun.

-What kind of insurance should I have for the helicopter tour?
+What kind of insurance should I have for the Everest helicopter tour?

 Travelers should have travel insurance that covers medical emergencies, helicopter evacuation, and trip cancellation.
 It’s also advisable to check with the operator to see if any basic insurance is included in the tour package.